 Gabriel-Ulmer duality is an equivalence of 2-categories LFP of locally finitely presentable categories and Lex of finitely complete categories.
 It is related to syntax-semantics adjunction and to Tannaka type reconstruction for coalgebra-like objects, with which has a common generalization (enriched Tannaka duality of Day).

-Typically in the proofs of most reconstruction theorems implicitly Yoneda lemma is involved.
+Typically in the proofs of most reconstruction theorems an implicit use of the Yoneda lemma is involved.
 Various embedding theorems of classes of categories (as well as theorems on realization as quotient categories) are closely related, e.g. Barr embedding theorem and Freyd–Mitchell embedding theorem.

 André Joyal, Ross Street, An introduction to Tannaka duality and quantum groups, in Part II of Category Theory, Proceedings, Como 1990, eds.
 A. Carboni, M. C. Pedicchio and G. Rosolini, Lec.
 Notes in Mathematics 1488, Springer, Berlin, 1991, pp. 411–492 doi:10.1007/BFb0084207.